 zooplus (ZO1) Given a €205.00 Price Target at JPMorgan Chase

-JPMorgan Chase set a €205.00 ($253.09) price target on zooplus (ETR:ZO1) in a research report sent to investors on Wednesday, March 28th.
-The brokerage currently has a buy rating on the stock.
+zooplus (ETR:ZO1) has been given a €205.00 ($253.09) price objective by stock analysts at JPMorgan Chase in a research note issued to investors on Thursday, March 22nd.
+The firm presently has a “buy” rating on the stock.
+JPMorgan Chase’s price objective would indicate a potential upside of 41.67% from the stock’s previous close.

-WARNING: “zooplus (ZO1) Given a €205.00 Price Target at JPMorgan Chase” was originally published by Macon Daily and is the sole property of of Macon Daily.
-If you are accessing this article on another website, it was illegally copied and republished in violation of US and international trademark and copyright legislation.
-The original version of this article can be read at https://macondaily.com/2018/04/04/zooplus-zo1-given-a-205-00-price-target-at-jpmorgan-chase-co-updated.html.
+TRADEMARK VIOLATION WARNING: “zooplus (ZO1) Given a €205.00 Price Target at JPMorgan Chase” was first published by Macon Daily and is the sole property of of Macon Daily.
+If you are viewing this article on another website, it was illegally copied and reposted in violation of US & international copyright and trademark law.
+The original version of this article can be accessed at https://macondaily.com/2018/04/08/jpmorgan-chase-205-00-price-target-updated-updated.html.

 About zooplus